HirokiHamaguchi/latexlint/rules/LLUserDefined/README.md

 ### LLUserDefined

-You can define your own regular expressions to detect in `.tex` or `.md` files.
+You can define your own regular expressions to detect in `.tex` and `.md` files.

 Check [LaTex Lint: Add Custom Detection Rule](#latex-lint-add-custom-detection-rule) for more details.